chromium/chromium/docs/security/sheriff.md

 mitigated, the V8 team will reduce the security severity (to avoid unnecessary risk of merging the bug into stable branches).

+If an issue is found that can't affect any users running a default configuration of Chrome (e.g. an issue in code guarded by a command-line flag that is off by default), the `Security_Severity-*` label should still be set as if the issue is affecting users running a default configuration of Chrome (but see the next section about `FoundIn` and `Security_Impact-None`).

 #### Step 3.
 Set FoundIn

 Identify the earliest affected branch (Extended Stable, Stable, Beta or Head)